MadLadSquad/MadLadSquadSite/desktop.md

 1. [winget](https://github.com/microsoft/winget-cli)
 1. [MSI installers](https://en.wikipedia.org/wiki/Windows_Installer) for Windows

-### UntitledPackageManager
-A package manager for UDE plugins.
-Using it improves the plugin installation experience, leaves less work for the user and makes plugins safer.

-The package manager also supports custom package repositories.

 ## A great theming experience
 We achieve a great theming experience using the following ways: